 These Windows versions support File types and File extension features:

 What's different in Endpoint DLP

 There are a few extra concepts that you need to be aware of before you dig into Endpoint DLP.

 Enabling Device management

-Device management is the functionality that enables the collection of telemetry from devices and brings it into Microsoft 365 compliance solutions like Endpoint DLP and Insider Risk management.
+Device management is the functionality that enables the collection of telemetry from devices and brings it into Microsoft Purview solutions like Endpoint DLP and insider risk management.
 You'll need to onboard all devices you want to use as locations in DLP policies.

 Onboarding and offboarding are handled via scripts you download from the Device management center.
 The center has custom scripts for each of these deployment methods: